 That feature allowed it to rock back and forth, better handling the motion of a ship at sea.
 And soon, people were so enthralled and impressed by the bottle that it would often be displayed prominently on bar tops and the desks of ship captains.
 Eye-catching, memorable and featuring quite the unique whisky blend (comprising up to 35 whiskies and favouring malts from Speyside in the Scottish Highlands), the Swing bottle was another hit for Johnnie Walker.

 Game of Thrones Bottles

 One’s a world-famous whisky.
 The other’s a world-famous fantasy drama.
 And while putting them together is a bit unexpected, it certainly works—especially when it comes to the whole “Walker” thing.

 Celebrating the end of Game of Thrones’ run on TV, 3 special edition whisky collections were released across 2018 and 2019.
-The first, White Walker by Johnnie Walker, features the Striding Man decked out in the armor of the Night King.
+The first, White Walker by Johnnie Walker, features the Striding Man decked out in the armour of the Night King.
 Wrapped in an icy, wintry texture, the bottle reveals an excellent surprise once placed in the freezer.